Property Tax Deduction/Credit

 Property Tax Reimbursement (Senior Freeze)

-The Property Tax Reimbursement (Senior Freeze) Program reimburses eligible senior citizens or disabled persons for property tax increases.
-Eligible residents must file a 2011 Property Tax Reimbursement Application (Form PTR-1 or PTR-2) by the extended due date of October 19, 2012.
-The original due date was June 1, 2012.
+The Senior Freeze (Property Tax Reimbursement) Program reimburses eligible senior citizens or disabled persons for property tax increases.
+Eligible residents must file a 2014 Property Tax Reimbursement Application (Form PTR-1 or PTR-2) by the extended due date of October 15, 2015.
+The original due date was June 1, 2015.

 Note: Eligibility requirements, including income limits, and benefits available under this program are subject to change.
-Information on the Property Tax Reimbursement Program for 2011 will be posted as it becomes available.
+Information for 2014 will be posted on the Division’s website as it becomes available.